Part-time employment is configured in Personio via the following two components: Weekly Hours and Work Schedule.

-The number of weekly working hours can be edited in the respective employee profile under HR information by clicking on Edit:
+Option 1: Enter the employee's weekly hours in the respective employee profile under HR information by clicking on Edit:

-Activate the checkbox for Prorate vacation and define under Reference value for the prorated vacation calculation the amount of working days of a full-time employee at your company.
-This reference value is the denominator for the calculation of the prorated vacation entitlement.
+Activate the prorated vacation calculation.
+Then, under Reference value for the prorated vacation calculation, enter the standard number of working days for a full-time employee in your company.
+This reference value is the denominator for the calculation of part-time leave entitlements.

-Please note that the Reference value for the prorated vacation calculation refers to a general value which defines the scope of a full working week within your company across all employees.
+Note: The Reference value for the prorated vacation calculation is used to define an overall value for the scope of a full working week in your company.

-Please note that the vacation entitlement is automatically calculated prorated based on the Reference value for the prorated vacation calculation defined in the working hour schedule.
-Hence, the vacation entitlement is recalculated (prorated) for the validity date of the working time model.
+Note that the prorated leave entitlement is calculated automatically, based on the reference value for the prorated vacation calculation defined in the work schedule.
+The leave entitlement is therefore re-calculated pro rata from the date from which the work schedule applies.

 We are happy to help you!
 Just write us a message with your questions and we will get back to you as soon as possible.Submit a request